|Flagpole touches power line with tragic consequences||| Print ||

 Safe Electricity Urges Caution and Awareness

 If overhead lines create a hazard on your property, call your utility company to discuss options for moving the lines or underground installation of the wires.
-Safe Electricity urges residents not to attempt to touch or move a power line if it may be hanging low above their property.
-The utility should be notified immediately and people in the area should be kept far away.
+If power lines around your home are aging, contact your utility to repair them.
+Never try to move a power line yourself.